-SAS version 9.4 (SAS Institute, USA) will be used as the analytical software.
+SAS V.9.4 will be used as the analytical software.
 Descriptive statistics such as per-case rates of inotrope infusion choice and timing or temporal trends across case years may be examined.
-Variance in choice and timing may be assessed with variance partition coefficients or median odds ratios between clinicians and institutions [17].
-A generalised linear mixed model with random intercepts will be used to evaluate relationships between patient-, clinician-, and institution-level factors associated with variations in categorical inotrope choice and timing.
+Variance in choice and timing may be assessed with variance partition coefficients or median ORs between clinicians and institutions.
+17 A generalised linear mixed model with random intercepts will be used to evaluate relationships between patient-level, clinician-level and institution-level factors associated with variations in categorical inotrope choice and timing.